From topological amplitudes to rescattering dynamics in charmed baryon decays: Abstract

 \section{Abstract}

-Charmed baryon decays play an important role in studying the weak and strong interactions.
-Charmed baryon decays decaying into an octet baryon and a pseudoscalar meson have been studied in the framework of rescattering dynamics at the hadron level and topological amplitudes at the quark level.
-In this work, we investigate the relation between topological amplitudes and rescattering dynamics in the $ B_{c\overline{3}}\to B_8P$ decays.
-Note that the chiral Lagrangian is constructed using (1,1)-rank octet tensors.
-The (1,1)-rank amplitudes, which are linear combinations of topological diagrams, are used to match the chiral Lagrangian.
-Possible meson-meson or meson-baryon coupling configurations are constructed from the (1,1)-rank amplitudes via tensor contractions.
+Charmed baryon decays play an important role in studying the weak and strong interactions, which have been studied in the rescattering dynamics and topological diagram approach.
+In this work, we establish a theoretical framework to correlate the topological diagram at quark level and rescattering dynamics at hadron level.
+Note that the chiral Lagrangian involving octet baryons is constructed via (1,1)-rank octet tensors, while topological diagrams are constructed by 3-rank octet tensors.
+We propose that, the (1,1)-rank amplitudes, which are linear combinations of topological diagrams, will be a bridge between topological amplitudes and rescattering dynamics.
+The possible meson-meson or meson-baryon coupling configurations are constructed via tensor contractions.
 The rescattering amplitudes derived from topological amplitudes are consistent with those derived directly from the chiral Lagrangian.
-Isospin sum rules for all isospin systems in $ B_{c\overline{3}}\to B_8P$ decays are checked in terms of $s$- and $t$-channel rescattering amplitudes.
-Rescattering amplitudes contributing to quark-loop diagrams are found to be comparable to those contributing to tree diagrams, indicating potential observable $CP$ violation in charmed baryon decays.
+The $u$-, $t$-, and $s$-channel rescattering amplitudes for each (1,1)-rank amplitudes in the $SU(3)_F$ limit are derived.
+Isospin sum rules for all isospin systems in $ B_{c\overline{3}}\to B_8P$ decays are checked in terms of rescattering amplitudes.
+The rescattering amplitudes contributing to penguin diagrams are found to be comparable to those contributing to tree diagrams, indicating potential observable $CP$ violation in charmed baryon decays.
 Furthermore, it is found that the K\"orner-Pati-Woo theorem is not consistent with the rescattering dynamics.
 The proof of the K\"orner-Pati-Woo theorem is questionable when the color changes of quarks arising from gluons are considered.
 We suggest precisely measuring the branching fraction of the $\Lambda^+_c\to \Sigma^+K^0_S$ mode on Belle (II) to test the K\"orner-Pati-Woo theorem.